 Black Alabamians were among the first southerners to establish an NAACP branch.
 Faculty, staff, and local citizens associated with Talladega College, in Talladega, founded the first branch in 1913, just four years after the formation of the parent agency in New York City and four years before any other southern state organized an NAACP branch.
 This first branch lasted only a year, however, because college officials dismissed William Pickens, who had been an organizer for the national NAACP office since 1910.
 Talladega College officials charged the controversial professor of languages with insubordination, promoting strife between white administrators and black students, and excessive absences from classes for his time spent recruiting and fundraising for the NAACP's New York office.
 Pickens's sudden departure brought the Talladega branch to an abrupt end.

 The Alabama NAACP has active initiatives in Civic Engagement, Political Action, Criminal Justice, Education, Health, and Economics.
 Our mission is to ensure the political, educational, social, and economic equality of all citizens.
 Until racial discrimination and prejudice is eliminated, the NAACP will remain in the fight.
 Join us.

-Your donation to the Alabama NAACP helps further our mission to ensure the political, educational, social and economic equality of rights of all persons and to eliminate racial hatred and racial discrimination. .
+Please donate to the Alabama NAACP to help further our mission to ensure the political, educational, social and economic equality of rights for all persons and to eliminate racial hatred and racial discrimination.